Data Commentary: Sodium tripolyphosphate in food related queries and attention changes

 3. Brazil: Environmental transformation opportunities in emerging markets

-Current standard: Detergent phosphorus content ≤ 6.0%, but in 2025, it is planned to refer to the EU’s graded phosphorus limit.
+Current standard: Detergent phosphorus content ≤ 6.0%, but in 2025, it will refer to the EU’s graded phosphorus limit.

 Market gap: 70% of local products are still high-phosphorus formulas, and the annual growth rate of demand for alternatives is 18% (data source: ANVISA).